rahatchd/vim-relief/README.md

 vim-relief
 ==========
-> a minimal but flashy tmux.vim desktop/IDE `.dotfile` conf
+> a minimal but flashy tmux.vim configuration

 Philosophy
 ---------